-The International Association for the Study of Lung cancer (IASLC) 7th edition for lung cancer staging is as follows.
-This has now been updated and superseded by the 8th edition in 2016.
+The IASLC (International Association for the Study of Lung Cancer) 7th edition lung cancer staging system was proposed in 2010 and has now been updated and superseded by the 8th edition, published in 2016.

 A number of staging systems have been described for staging of malignant pleural mesothelioma.
 Below is the International Mesothelioma Interest Group TNM staging system.